What will I study?

 • The second year focuses on thematic specialisation, direct engagement with HPC application domains, and the development of project-based autonomy.
 Thanks to a wide range of elective courses across various scientific and engineering fields, you can shape your study path according to your interests, career goals, or research ambitions.

-The highly multidisciplinary course offering allows you to personalise your learning path — from deepening methodological knowledge to exploring real-world application domains.
-Depending on the area you choose to focus on, you will have the opportunity to develop complementary skills that define different possible thematic specialisations within the programme, such as engineering applications, mathematical modelling, data-intensive computing, or quantum technologies for quantum computing.
+The highly multidisciplinary offering allows you to personalise your learning path — from deepening methodological knowledge to exploring real-world application domains.

-Within a total of 120 ECTS credits, the Study Plan includes 40 ECTS of elective courses and 20 ECTS dedicated to the thesis project.
+Within a complete study plan of 120 ECTS credits, you have 40 credits for elective courses and 20 ECTS credits allocated to the thesis project.

-The recommended study plan distributes the 40 ECTS of elective courses according to the following structure:
+The recommended study plan distributes the 40 ECTS of elective courses according to the following indications:

 • aerospace, computational fluid dynamics, and mechanical engineering, focusing on the simulation of complex physical systems;